Nokia 6301: Music capability

-Photography and videography
+Photography and Videography

 A 2.0 megapixel CMOS sensor is mated to a fixed focus lens without auxiliary lighting.
 Maximum resolution is 1600 x 1200.
-Digital zoom allows for in camera cropping prior to taking the shot.
+Digital zoom allows for in-camera cropping before taking the shot.
 The still image camera has High, Normal and Basic quality settings.
 Image size choices are 160 x 120, 320 x 240, 640 480, 800 x 600, 1280 x 960 and 1600 x 1200.
-Available effects are Normal, False color, Grayscale, Sepia, Negative and Solarize.
+Available effects are Normal, False Color, Grayscale, Sepia, Negative and Solarize.
 White Balance choices are Auto, Daylight, Tungsten and Fluorescent.

 Video is shot through the same lens as still images.
 Video resolution choices are 176 x 144 and 128 x 96 and appear to be 15 frames per second.
 Video clip length choices are Maximum and Default.
 Default will produce a clip suitable for sending via MMS, or roughly less than 300KB.
 Other menu choices for video mirror those for still images.
 Both still and video images may be saved either to the phone memory or to the storage card.

 Other features

 Browsing

-The 6301 includes an xHTML browser for internet browsing.
-It is capable of displaying many web pages as intended with some side to side scrolling.
-It handles mobile designed web pages without scrolling.
+Model 6301 includes an xHTML browser for internet browsing.
+It is capable of displaying many web pages as intended with some side-to-side scrolling.
+It handles mobile-designed web pages without scrolling.
 It handles google.com both in mobile and classic form without incident.
 The phone's rendering of Nokia.com was different from a desktop browser's rendering, which appears to strictly be an Adobe Flash Player related issue.

 Connectivity

 There is a mini USB plug behind a cover at the bottom of the device.
 Nokia does not specify if this device is USB 1.0, 1.1 or 2.0 compliant.

 The Bluetooth radio is another avenue for connection.
-This device implements Bluetooth 2.0 + EDR supporting these profiles: A2DP, AVRCP, DUN, FTP, GAP, GAVDP, GOEP, HFP, HSP, OPP, SAP, SDAP, SPP.
+This device implements Bluetooth 2.0 + EDR supporting these profiles: A2DP, AVRCP, DUN, FTP, GAP, GAVDP, GOEP, HFP, HSP, OPP, SAP, SDAP, and SPP.

 Sideloading of information may be accomplished by way of the microSD or micro SDHC card.
 This device supports up to 4 gigabytes.

 Memory

 Device memory is up to 30 megabytes for end user purposes.
-Flash memory of 64 MB for handling the device firmware is also present.
+A Flash memory of 64 MB for handling the device firmware is also present.